-Launched on January 14, 2016, EQ Bank is an online-only bank that provides high interest savings accounts and GICs to everyone across Canada except for Quebec.
+Launched on January 14, 2016, EQ Bank is an online-only bank that provides high interest savings, registered accounts and GICs to everyone across Canada except for Quebec.
 As of July 2018, they had $2 billion in deposits and 60,000 customers.

 Their Savings Plus account provides chequing account-like features such as free e-Transfers, free EFTs, cheque deposit and bill payments but they do not have debit cards, cheques, ATM access or physical location

-EQ Bank does not currently offer registered accounts, such as Tax-Free Savings Accounts (TFSAs) or Registered-Retirement Savings Accounts (RRSPs).
-They currently do not offer joint account options either.
+They now offer registered accounts: Tax-Free Savings Accounts (TFSAs) and Registered-Retirement Savings Accounts (RRSPs) They also offer joint accounts.

 Who owns EQ Bank?